-Marine Harvest aim to supply a growing population with outstanding food resources without hampering our planet.
+Marine Harvest aims to supply a growing population with outstanding food resources without hampering our planet.
 Through our continued efforts to understand the impact of our operations, we work to not only reduce our environmental impact but to create new opportunities and solutions that will make us a front runner in environmental responsibility.
 We believe that a healthy planet and healthy business performance are mutually reinforcing and, as such, our long-term business success depends on protecting the environment for future generations.
 "Planet" is one of Marine Harvest's four guiding principles.
 It encapsulates Marine Harvest's vision of producing salmon in a sustainable and environmentally responsible manner by setting up long terms goals, measuring progress towards these goals and describing what are our mitigation efforts.
+Marine Harvest is committed to having all our seawater and freshwater sites certified for sustainability.
+By 2020, we aim to be 100% certified by the Aquaculture Stewardship Council (ASC), a standard developed in collaboration with WWF.
+At the end of 2016, Marine Harvest accounted for 38% of all the ASC certified Atlantic Salmon sites worldwide, reaffirming that we are the leading producer of ASC certified farmed salmon.